Murder of Catherine Cesnik: Background

-Wehner further alleges that, two months before Cesnik's body was discovered, and only a day or two after Cesnik disappeared on November 1969, Maskell drove her to a wooded site near Fort Meade and showed her the body.
-Wehner says she remembers trying repeatedly to brush off the maggots crawling on Cesnik's face while repeating, "Help me, help me," and that Maskell told her, "You see what happens when you say bad things about people?"
+Wehner further alleges that, two months before Cesnik's body was discovered, and only a day or two after Cesnik disappeared in November 1969, Maskell drove her to a wooded site near Fort Meade and showed her the body.
+Wehner says she remembers trying repeatedly to brush off the maggots crawling on Cesnik's face while frantically repeating the words, "Help me, help me."
 Her account was brought into question by scientific evidence showing that it would have been impossible for maggots to be alive at that time of year.
+However, Werner Spitz, who worked on the case, later confirmed that there had been maggots in both the victim's mouth and trachea when found.
+Meteorological records also reveal that temperatures during the week in question were warm enough for maggots to hatch.
+The Huffington Post reported that Maskell told Wehner, "You see what happens when you say bad things about people?"

-Several days later, on November 13, 1969, the body of Joyce Malecki, a 20-year-old woman who looked like Wehner, was discovered by two hunters in the same wooded location where Maskell had driven Wehner.
-Cesnik's body was not found until January 3, 1970, and its discovery by two hunters was not in the wooded location near Fort Meade, but on the open hill trash dump of a small business property in Lansdowne.
+Several days later, on November 13, 1969, the body of Joyce Malecki, a 20 year-old woman who looked like Cathy, was discovered by two hunters in the same wooded location where Maskell had driven Wehner.

+Cesnik's body was not found until January 3, 1970, and its discovery by two hunters was not in the same area, but on the open hill trash dump of a small business property in Lansdowne.

-In 2016, the Baltimore County Police Department (BCPD) reassigned the case, prompting new interviews and further investigation into the alleged sexual abuse at Keough.
-After obtaining permission from the state's attorney's office, the BCPD exhumed the body of Maskell, who died of a major stroke in 2001, but did not find a DNA match to evidence from the crime scene.
+In 2016, the Baltimore County Police Department (BCoPD) reassigned the case, prompting new interviews and further investigation into the alleged sexual abuse at Keough.
+After obtaining permission from the state's attorney's office, the BCoPD exhumed the body of Maskell, who died of a major stroke in 2001, but did not find a DNA match to evidence from the crime scene.
 Police spokeswoman Elise Armacost announced that this discovery does not exclude Maskell from being a suspect in the case.

+In 2015 The Huffington Post, and in 2017 CBS Baltimore repeated the three women's allegations that during Cesnik's tenure at Archbishop Keough High School, two priests at the school, Maskell and E. Neil Magnus, were sexually abusing the girls at the school in addition to trafficking them to others.

+In 2023 investigation of similar crimes in the Baltimore area has shed new light on this case.

+The murder of Sister Cesnik contributed to the 2023 bankruptcy decision of the Baltimore Catholic Archdiocese.

+Academic opinion

+Cesnik's death and the surrounding controversy have been the subject of academic study including the book The Horror of Police.